EndsCreed/Computer-Graphics-and-Game-Dev/README.md

-A know bug is that the Rosette seems to be "squished" vertically and elongated horizonatally.
+A known bug is that the Rosette seems to be "squished" vertically and elongated horizontally.
 I'm not really sure why this is.
-The generated verticies _should_ be matimnatically circular but maybe I've neglated something in the math.
+The generated vertices _should_ be mathematically circular, but maybe I've neglected something in the math.